zuplo/docs/docs/articles/context-data.md

 sidebar_label: ContextData
 ---

-It is often useful to store data throughout the life of a single request.
+It's often useful to store data throughout the life of a single request.
 This data could be used on multiple policies, handlers, or for logging.
-However, because the Zuplo runtime is asynchronous, you cannot simply create global variables and reference them in other modules if the value is unique accross requests.
+However, because the Zuplo runtime is asynchronous, you can't simply create global variables and reference them in other modules if the value is unique across requests.
 Additionally, using a traditional data structure like a `Map` is also not recommended as it can build up memory over time.

 ## ContextData

-The `ContextData` utility allows safely storing data that is tied to a specific request.
-Additionally, this utility ensures that data stored is properly garbage collected (removed from memory) when the request is complete.
+The `ContextData` utility store data that's tied to a specific request.
+Additionally, this utility ensures that data stored is garbage collected (removed from memory) when the request is complete.

 **`ContextData.set`**